4d/docs/docs/REST/manData.md

 >You can place all values in quotes in case of ambiguity.
 For example, in our above example, we could've put the value for the last name in quotes "Jones".

-The parameters in this chapter allow you to manipulate data in datastore classes in your Wakanda project.
+The parameters in this chapter allow you to manipulate data in datastore classes in your 4D project.
 Besides retrieving data, you can also add, update, and delete entities in a datastore class.

 If you want the data to be returned in an array instead of JSON, use the `$asArray` parameter.